dotnetthailand/dotnetthailand.github.io/content/storage/postgres/docker-compose-for-postgres.md

 docker-compose down --volumes
 ```

-# Connect a database server
+# Connect to a database server
-- Use these value to connect to a database server (Postgres)
+- Use these values to connect to a database server (Postgres):
   - Host=localhost
   - Port=5432
   - Database=my-db